 Coronado, Mastrogiovanni, Indurkhya, & Venture (2020) addressed this increasing demand for tools and expansion of interest in user developed information systems.
-Individuals will trust robots to work in industries and in scenarios where the robot is directed by an information system (perhaps some form of AI) to interact with humans in social activities.
-They surveyed user development environments that might foster application development involving robots with social capabilities, features that could support social research goals, and serve professional employees not educated or trained in more traditional programming languages and work identified sixteen techniques.
-The programming environments with modeling approaches, Component-Based Software Engineering, and web technologies.
-They found that few of the environments enable end users to be independent from high-tech support.
+Individuals in social situations will trust robots (automated programs performing a work function or task) to execute work in industries and in scenarios where the robot is directed by an information system (perhaps some form of AI) to interact with humans.
+These authors surveyed development environments that might foster application development involving robots with social capabilities, features that could support social research goals, and serve professional employees not educated or trained in more traditional programming languages and techniques.

+The work identified and assessed sixteen programming environments with modelina approaches, Component-Based Software Engineering, and web technologies.
+The research found that few of the environments enable end users to be independent from high-tech support.
 Their work calls for objective and comparative evaluations, usability studies, and design validations of the tools for designing working applications.
 Engaging robot-based applications requires the availability of usable, flexible and accessible development frameworks that can be adopted and mastered by practitioners who are truly adult end users.

-3. METHODOLOPGY
+3. METHODOLOGY